konstellation-io/kre/operator/README.md

 This folder contains code to generate the KRE Operator that follows the [kubernetes operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)

 The KRE Operator will be deployed within the namespace of each Runtime.
-This is created by the `K8s Resource Manager` service, that is running in the **Engine**.
+This is created by the `K8s Manager` service, that is running in the **Engine**.

 ## Custom Resources